Supraban228/instaban/README.md

 ├  Bot can report a account with max 1.4M Followers.

-├  It is very easy to use just by following the steps in the video on my channel.
+├  It is very easy to use just by following the steps in the video on my telegram channel : https://t.me/+pyZCsdlySnc3Yjg0

 Telegram: 👉  https://t.me/Supraban228